sophilabs/gilp-merge-conflict/README.md

 ## License

-Gulp Merge Conflict is Copyright (c) 2016 sophilabs, inc. It is free software, and may be redistributed under the terms specified in the [license] file.
+Gilp Merge Conflict is Copyright (c) 2016 sophilabs, inc. It is free software, and may be redistributed under the terms specified in the [license] file.

 ## About

 [![sophilabs][sophilabs-image]][sophilabs-url]

-Gulp Merge Conflict is maintained and funded by sophilabs, inc. The names and logos for sophilabs are trademarks of sophilabs, inc.
+Gilp Merge Conflict is maintained and funded by sophilabs, inc. The names and logos for sophilabs are trademarks of sophilabs, inc.

 [license]: /LICENSE